-A tasty way to use up leftover rice.
-Particularly cheap if you have your own herbs on hand in the garden or a pot.
-We used rosemary which is very easy to grow – most cuttings grow just from being stuck in the ground without any additives, so ask your green fingered friends or snip some bits in parks/public gardens Of course you could just buy some.
-It’s a very hardy perrenial too, so good for the British winters staying green and edible throughout (see snow in pic).
+This tomato rice soup is a tasty way to use up leftover rice.
+It’s particularly cheap if you have your own herbs on hand in the garden or a pot.
+We used rosemary which is very easy to grow – most cuttings grow just from being stuck in the ground without any additives, so ask your green fingered friends or snip some bits in parks/public gardens 🙂 Of course you could just buy some.
+It’s a very hardy perrenial too, so good for the British winters staying green and edible throughout.

 a little olive oil